ritvikindupuri/ThreatGaurd/README.md

-ThreatGuard is a web application designed to track and visualize global network threats using real-time data and public IP geolocation mapping.
+ThreatGuard: is a web application designed to track and visualize global network threats using real-time data and public IP geolocation mapping.
 It provides security professionals with an interactive threat monitoring platform for enhanced cybersecurity insights.

 Features